marjoleinF/gamtree/README.md

 ```

 We see the largest non-zero values for (terminal) node 4.
 All in all, the results indicate that it may be better to collapse nodes 4 and 5.
 We can do that through specifying the `maxdepth` argument, which should be passed to the `mob_ctrl` argument, which controls the recursive partitioning procedure:

+### Specifying non-default arguments for the partitioning: Restricting maximum tree depth

 ``` r
 gt3 <- gamtree(Pn ~ PAR | Species, data = eco, verbose = FALSE,